voyage-ai/weaviate-io/developers/weaviate/model-providers/voyageai/embeddings.md

 ### Weaviate configuration

-Your Weaviate instance must be configured with the VoyageAI vectorizer integration (`multi2vec-voyageai`) module.
+Your Weaviate instance must be configured with the Voyage AI vectorizer integration (`text2vec-voyageai`) module.

 <details>
   <summary>For Weaviate Cloud (WCD) users</summary>